provose/provose/docs/tutorial/index.md

 Provose requires that you have a top-level domain name in your AWS account that will be delegated to serving internal services.

-This domain name will be used as the base DNS name for EC2 instances, load balancers, databases, and other services that are **not** exposed to the public internet.
-However, Provose needs this to be a real, registered public domain name so that Provose can register Amazon Certificate Manager security certificates with it.
+This domain name is used as the root DNS name for service discovery internal to the VPC--**not** exposed to the public Internet.
+Provose needs this to be a real, registered public domain name attached to your AWS account so Provose can register AWS Certificate Manager (ACM) TLS certificates.
+These certificates are used to encrypt and authenticate traffic within the VPC.

 If your company's main website is served on `example.com`, you should purchase another domain, such as `example-internal.com` for Provose.
 This domain name may host a few publicly-accessible instances, such as SSH "bastion" hosts or VPN endpoints, but mostly will only be used to route network requests within Virtual Private Clouds (VPCs) that Provose creates.